htrajan/ht-drawsteel/Ancestries/Elf, Wode.md

 See you the river clear and sweet So beautiful and fair?
 Follow it in and you may meet The Queen of Dark and Air.

 Children of the sylvan celestials and masters of the elf-haunted forests called wodes, wode elves see all forests as their domain by birthright.
-They know and enjoy their reputation among [[Human|humans]] for snatching children who wander too far into the woods. [[Human|Humans]] should fear the trees.
+They know and enjoy their reputation among humans for snatching children who wander too far into the woods.
+Humans should fear the trees.

 The wode elves' natural ability to mask their presence, called glamor, complements their guerilla style of fighting, letting them strike quickly from cover and then meld back into the underbrush.
-These traits also make the relatively few wode elves who dwell in cities naturally adept at [[Urban|urban]] warfare.
+These traits also make the relatively few wode elves who dwell in cities naturally adept at urban warfare.

 ## On Wode Elves